-We draw attention to Note 2(b) to the separate financial statements with respect to the going concern matters raised.
-Our opinion is not modified in respect of this matter.
+Without qualifying our opinion, we draw attention to Note 2(b) to the separate financial statements with respect to the going concern matters raised.

 Responsibilities of Management and the Audit Committee for the Separate Financial Statements

 Management is responsible for the preparation and fair presentation of the separate financial statements in accordance with IFRS, and for such internal control as management determines is necessary to enable the preparation of separate financial statements that are free from material misstatement, whether due to fraud or error.